Genivia/ugrep/lzma/C/README.txt

-This directory contains a subset of the LZMA SDK lzma2301/C files
+This directory contains a subset of the LZMA SDK lzma2602/C files for 7z file decompression with the LZMA SDK decompression API w/o compression API

 LZMA SDK is available from https://7-zip.org/sdk.html